benhason1/nestjs-http-promise/README.md

   * axios - the most used package for http requests in npm and the one used by nestjs official http library.
     * better axios stack trace - axios has an [open issue](https://github.com/axios/axios/issues/2387) about improvement of their stack trace. in this library there is a default interceptor that will intercept the stack trace and will add data to it.
-  * promise - the most used package for http requests in npm and the one used by nestjs official http library.
   * promise based - most of us using the current http module that uses observable which we don't use most of the time and in order to avoid it were just calling `.toPromise()` every http call.
   * retries - in many cases we will want to retry a failing http call.